A Mother's Prayer for Her Daughter

 One night Dillon approached my husband and I with a question.
-He wanted to know if we would give our blessing because he wanted to propose to Rebecca.
+He asked if we would give our blessing because he wanted to propose to Rebecca.
 We were thrilled and responded by jumping up and covering him in hugs.

 Dillon went on to share a very creative plan he had already put into place for the proposal.
 As soon as Dillon had the green light he began to place calls to all of the important people in their lives.
 He had asked them to meet at an Asian Restaurant nearby at 6pm and then instructed them to wait for us in the banquet room, which he had reserved.